promesoft/KicadFormantVCO/README.md

 ### Issues and Notes
  - Next should not rely on the LM3046 BJT as its not easy to come by.
  - Next should not rely on the REF102/AD587 as its more expensive than most and not certain if its needed.
- - Consider 10 pin Doepfer
+ - Consider 10 pin Doepfer (will make routing easier)
+ - Place SMD on backside to make better room for components and traces
  - Consider NAND alternative in oscilator core
  - Consider TL074/MC33079